mantidproject/documents/Design/trivially_exportable_citations.md

 Any algorithms that currently contain a citation in their user documentation will have this removed and added in code.
 Documentation tooling should be produced to automatically populate citations on documentation pages.

+The instructions of what to cite thet are shown when you launch Mantid will be removed.
+They will be replaced with instructions of how to export the citations from a workspace.

 ## Design

 This is largely based on what Savu does to solve the same problem.